-Even though most Millennials and Gen Z have never played any casino games, online or in a brick-and-mortar casino, a lot of them are spending money on video games – purchasing the game, spending money on in-game purchases and character upgrades.
-And one of the most common things they spend real money on are ‘loot boxes’ – a type of mechanism where they get random in-game prizes in the form of a box or chest, which is very similar to the slot machine mechanism.
+Even though most Millennials and Gen Z have never played any casino games, online or in a brick-and-mortar casino, a lot of them are spending money on video games – purchasing the game, spending money on in-game purchases, and character upgrades.
+And one of the most common things they spend real money on is ‘loot boxes’ – a type of mechanism where they get random in-game prizes in the form of a box or chest, which is very similar to the slot machine mechanism.

 Gamification of Online Casino Games

 For years, gambling researchers have been making connections between traditional video games and casino games.
 Even though both activities share similar characteristics: bright colors, noises and potentially big wins, they have a different reach and different audiences.